chris-madden/C-Sharp-UWP-Fourth-Year/README.md

 Once you meet that criteria, you can clone my repository or download the zip file from this [link](https://github.com/chris2020/C-Sharp-UWP-Fourth-Year).
 After that you can open Visual Studio and select File-> Open-> Project/Solution.
 Then you can navigate to the folder you cloned or downloaded and select the file named AutismCommunicationApp, this is a _.csproj_ file and will open the app in Visual Studio.
 From there you can choose to run the open using _Local Machine_ or deploy it to a Windows 10 phone or tablet.

 # Features

+### Adding Pictures To App
+This is an important point to highlight as it's the drving force of the whole application.
+When the application is run on a new device for the first time it has no pictures but without pictures the app serves no purpose.
+For this reason the app provides **_3_** different ways to save pictures.

+1. Add them from the device.
+This method opens the file explorer and lets you bring in any pictures that are already currently stored on the device.
+2. Open the web browser.
+Users can get the web browser to open which will allow the them to search and download pictures they want.
+3. Use the devices camera.
+The last method is accessing the devices camera and taking a photo.
+Once the photo has been accepted, the user is brought back to the application where they can decide to save it or not.

 ### MVVM Architecture